Dr. Johanna Budwig’s Diet & Protocol

 Answer:

 Dr. Budwig observes in Der Tod des Tumors, Bd.
 2 [The Death of the Tumor, Vol. 2], p.
-141: “In addition to this diet’s already mentioned favorable influence upon the symptoms concomitant with the cancer patient's general condition, the increased supply of the above-identified nutritional substances, of the oil-protein diet, frequently results in an initial enlargement of the tumor, as ascertained via radioscopy (x rays).
-Even in cases where the tumor previously led to a narrowing of the gastric or intestinal passage, the cancer patient’s better state of health, the improved function of all vital phenomena (even at the tumor-stricken site) is so unmistakable, that one can calmly wait until such time when even the cancerized tissue will have returned to normal.”
+141: “In addition to the favorable influence of this diet upon the cancer patient's general condition, the increased supply of the above-identified nutritional substances, of the oil-protein diet, frequently — in the beginning — results in tumor enlargement, as shown by x ray.

 As you can see, according to Dr. Budwig, an initial increase in tumor size in tandem with increased wellbeing is often observed after adoption of the Budwig diet and considered by her to offer no reason for concern.
-Similarly, eminent cancer treatment researcher Lothar Hirneise downplays the importance of tumor shrinkage (the most important goal, however, pursued by conventional oncologists, compare Conventional Cancer Treatment Is Losing War on Cancer, quote "tumor regression by itself is actually a lousy predictor for the progression of disease") and maintains that the tumor will be eliminated once the body has been returned to a state of health. (credits: Healing Cancer Naturally)

 Question 81: Can I use olive oil with the Budwig diet?